safrankamate/byte-packer/README.md

 The `pack()` function returns an `ArrayBuffer`, which you can then send over the network.

-For the sake of comparison: if you sent the above array of two objects in minified JSON, it would have a payload size of **208 bytes**.
-Processed with BytePacker, this drops to **70 bytes** (66% decrease in size).
+For the sake of comparison: if you sent the above array of two objects in minified JSON, it would have a payload size of **296 bytes**.
+Processed with BytePacker, this drops to **130 bytes**.

 _Note: If any objects contain fields that are not listed in the schema, those fields will be silently ignored._